Frequently Asked Questions

 b.
 Notice of Appeal under 40 C.F.R. part 22

 Notices of appeal filed under 40 C.F.R. part 22 must include a caption that identifies the respondent and the docket number.
 An appeal brief should accompany the notice of appeal.
-See Question (20) for information about form requirements for appeal briefs filed in cases governed by Part 22.
+See Question (20) for information about form requirements for appeal briefs filed in cases governed by part 22.

 c.
-All Other Filings that Commence a Proceeding Before the Board, including CERCLA Section 106(b) Reimbursement Petitions and Petitions for Review of Permit Decisions under 40 C.F.R.
-Part 71
+All Other Filings that Commence a Proceeding Before the Board, including CERCLA Section 106(b) Reimbursement Petitions and Petitions for Review of Permit Decisions under 40 C.F.R. part 71

 The Revised Guidance on Procedures for Submission and Review of CERCLA Section 106(b) Reimbursement Petitions provides that petitions for reimbursement should include a caption identifying the name and address of the facility at which the response action was implemented and the U.S. EPA docket number for the section 106(a) order, if issued by EPA.
 A complete copy of the Section 106(a) order also should accompany the petition as an attachment.
 For additional guidance on the form of attachments with the Board, see Question (21).

-A petition for review under Part 71 should contain a caption that indicates the name of the permit applicant, the permitted facility, and the permit number.
+A petition for review under part 71 should contain a caption that indicates the name of the permit applicant, the permitted facility, and the permit number.

 There are no required formats for all other filings that commence a proceeding before the Board.